Ritesh17rb/parallel-editing-experiment/README.md

 Each scenario includes realistic, detailed content equivalent to 3-6 pages in a Word document.

-### 2. **Multi-Agent Parallelism**
+### 2. **Multi-Agent Parallelism with Dynamic Naming**
-One high-level prompt spawns multiple specialized AI agents that work simultaneously:
+One high-level prompt spawns multiple specialized AI agents that work simultaneously. **Agent names are now dynamically generated based on their specific tasks**, making it easy to understand what each agent is doing at a glance.

+**How Dynamic Naming Works:**
+- When you give a task, the system analyzes the task description
+- Uses LLM (if API key available) or keyword matching to generate a descriptive name
+- Names are concise (2-3 words) and professional
+- Examples:
+  - Task: "Verify all party names and addresses" → **"Parties Verifier"**
+  - Task: "Review limitation of liability clauses" → **"Liability Checker"**
+  - Task: "Analyze financial projections" → **"Financial Auditor"**
+  - Task: "Improve abstract clarity" → **"Abstract Enhancer"**

 **Legal Contract Example:**
 - **Parties Verifier**: Checks party names, addresses, and legal entities